Available in Classic and VPC

 - To use the Invoke URL, on the [Stage] tab menu, click [Copy address].

-For a detailed description of how to use API Gateway, see API Gateway user guide.
+For detailed instructions on using API Gateway, see the API Gateway user guide.